|

 The first three little images illustrate

-the exhalation; water vapor is blown out with great force in well under
+the exhalation; water vapor condensing is blown out with great force in well under

 one second, as the droplets are frozen by the shutter speed of 1/1000